nixnull/agoranomic.github.io/index.md

 ## Thinking of playing?

 As of **December 2020**, there are **17 active players**.
 We're always looking for more!

-For a more detailed intro to play, [the help pages](https://agoranomic.org/Help/Quickstart).
+For a more detailed intro to play, see [the help pages](https://agoranomic.org/Help/Quickstart).

 ### Subscribe to the Lists